 BIOL& 100L, 221L-223L, 241L, 260L; BIOL 150L; ZOOL 101L

 Five credits in Geology/Earth Sciences:

-GEOL 124L; GEOL& 101L; GEOG 120
+• GEOL 124L; GEOL& 101L; GEOG 120

 Five credits in Physical Sciences (Chemistry or Physics):

-- CHEM& 110L, 121L, 122L, 123L, 131L, 161L; - PHYS& 121L; ASTR& 100
+- CHEM& 110L, 121L, 122L, 123L, 131L, 161L;

+- PHYS& 121L; ASTR& 100

+Two of the above must have a lab component.

 Additional electives recommended:

-- EDUC& 205, 295A

-- SOC 115

-- PSYC& 200

-Computer Literacy: Software programs, including word processing, PowerPoint, spreadsheets, and internet proficiency.
+- EDUC& 205, 295A - SOC 115 - PSYC& 200 Computer Literacy: Software programs, including word processing, PowerPoint, spreadsheets, and internet proficiency.
 Minimum grade point average requirements for acceptance in an Elementary Education Program are established at each institution.
 (Meeting the minimum requirements does not guarantee admission.)
 A minimum of 30 hours of K-8 classroom experience must be included during the degree program.
 Although not required for this degree, students must take the WEST-B test in order to apply to any Washington State teacher preparation program.

-Associate in General Science Education

-The Associate in General Science Education degree is designed as a Major Related Program (MRP) for transfer with junior standing to baccalaureate institutions and is intended for students interested in becoming secondary science teachers.
-Future high school teachers must pursue a major in their field as well as entrance into a school of education.
-Students should check specific requirements of their intended transfer institution.

-To qualify for an Associate in General Science Education you must complete a minimum of 90 credits in courses numbered 100 or above, with a cumulative grade point average (GPA) of 2.0 or better.
+Associate in Math Education Degree Requirements The Associate in Math Education degree is designed as a Direct Transfer Agreement (DTA)/Major Related Program (MRP) for transfer with junior standing to baccalaureate institutions.
+It was created to aid students interested in careers as secondary math teachers.
+Successful completion of this degree satisfies lower-division general education and math and science requirements at Washington's teacher certification institutions.
+Future high school teachers must pursue a major in mathematics and qualify for admission to a school of education when they transfer to their chosen teacher certification institution.
+Students should check specific requirements of their intended transfer school.
+To qualify for an Associate in Math Education Degree you must complete a minimum of 90 credits in courses numbered 100 or above, with a cumulative grade point average (GPA) of 2.0 or better.
+BASIC Requirements:

+Communication Skills (10 credits):

-ENGL& 101 5 credits
+- ENGL& 101 5 credits

-Mathematics Skills: 10 credits

-MATH& 151 5 credits

-MATH& 152 5 credits
+- ENGL& 102 5 credits

-DISTRIBUTION Requirements:
+Mathematics Skills (5 credits):